 Whether it’s by fighting, outsmarting, escaping, or just changing his ways, the hero prevents the bad outcome and conquers.
 The worst kind of Act 7 is when the hero undoes the mess he has caused simply by unwinding it and apologizing.
 The best kind is when he is truly changed and his need is now met.

-What to look for: Possibly a montage early on to show preparing the new plan.
+What to look for: Action.
+Possibly a montage early on to show preparing the new plan.
 A secret plan the audience doesn’t know.
 A ticking clock.
 The see-saw between a credible defeat and an unlikely comeback.

 Act 8: Resolution